necroware/s7-vrm/README.md

 Guidelines.
 You can upgrade VRM capable Socket 7 mainboards with this module to be able to use dual-voltage CPUs like Intel Pentium MMX, AMD K6, AMD K6-2 etc.

+__WARNING:__ *inserting the module the wrong way around would put +12V on all critical lanes.
+It would destroy the mainboard, the CPU, the memory and all expansion cards.
+This can't happen on mainboards with VRM socket, because there it is not possible to insert it in reverse.
+On free standing VRM pinheader, it is may be a good idea to cut +12V pin 5 and the unused pin 22 to use them as a key.*

 ![S7-VRM](./photo.jpg)

 Youtube Videos: